microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 * *Stop Processing Triggers*: Definitely an interesting idea.
 Stop processing more triggers.

-Almost all these could be control-level actions that don't _need_ to cross out of the ControlCore (outside of existing concieved notions for crossing the boundary, like a visual bell or a notification).
+Almost all these could be control-level actions that don't _need_ to cross out of the ControlCore (outside of existing conceived notions for crossing the boundary, like a visual bell or a notification).